cisagov/ScubaGear/baselines/exo.md

 - Mandiant
 - Microsoft
 - U.S. Defense Information Systems Agency (DISA)
-- U.S. National Institute of Standards (NIST)
+- U.S. National Institute of Standards and Technology (NIST)
 - U.S. Office of Management and Budget (OMB)

 The cross-agency collaboration and partnerships developed during this initiative serve as an example for solving complex problems faced by the federal government.
 CISA also thanks the Cybersecurity Innovation Tiger Team (CITT) for its leadership and the following federal agencies that provided input during the development of the baselines:

 - Consumer Financial Protection Bureau (CFPB)
-- Department of the Interior (DOI)
+- U.S. Department of the Interior (DOI)
 - National Aeronautics and Space Administration (NASA)
 - U.S. Office of Personnel Management (OPM)
 - U.S. Small Business Administration (SBA)